 For example, instead of worrying about conjugating the verb "play" to say "I play soccer," you can simply say "ich kann Fußball spielen."
 Or, if you'd like to lend your hosts a hand, you can just say "ich kann helfen" instead of worrying about translating a complicated sentence like "Let me help you."

-The present tense in German is a lot like the present tense in English, which means that you can often use it to refer to events in the future.
-However, if you'd like to make your life easier when it comes to talking about future events, simply use "Ice werde."
+3. Ich werde (I will) The present tense in German is a lot like the present tense in English, which means that you can often use it to refer to events in the future.
+However, if you'd like to make your life easier when it comes to talking about future events, simply use "Ich werde."

 For example, instead of trying to translate a tricky sentence like "I'm having a party tomorrow night," all you need to do is say " Ich werde morgen eine Party haben" instead.
 That way, you don't need to worry about conjugating the tricky "I'm having" form.